jerry-harm/hmac-file-server/README.md

 ## Known Limitations

 - **Integrity Protection**: AES-CTR encrypts data but doesn't prevent tampering.
 Use HMAC for integrity.
-- **Heavy Redis Use**: Redis performance may degrade under heavy workloads.
+- **Redis Performance**: Redis performance may degrade under heavy workloads.
+Ensure proper configuration and resources.
+- **Fail2Ban Integration**: Ensure that Fail2Ban is correctly configured on your system to work with the provided commands.

 ---